 To date, unmanned ground systems are usually used for explosive detection and disposal or reconnaissance of terrains or buildings.
 In both cases, robots are tele-operated and remotely controlled by human operators (although some robots could perform simple tasks like point-topoint movement without constant human help).
 "The reason why human intervention remains crucial is that unmanned ground vehicles face tremendous difficulties when operating autonomously in difficult and unpredictable terrain.
 Having a vehicle moving autonomously on a battlefield where it has to circumvent obstacles, cross moving objects and face enemy fire is much more complex - due to unpredictability - than using an autonomous weapons system such as the afore-mentioned APS", says Marek Kalbarczyk, EDA's Project Officer Land Systems Technologies.
 Therefore, autonomy of unmanned ground vehicles is today still limited to simple functions like 'follow me' and waypoint navigation.
-The 'follow me' function can be used either by unmanned vehicles to a soldier, while waypoint navigation allows a vehicle to use the co-ordinates (as defined by an operator or learnt by the system) to an unmanned vehicle uses GPS, radar, visual or electromagnetic signatures or radio links to follow the lead vehicle or defined/learnt path.
+The 'follow me' function can be used either by unmanned vehicles to follow another unmanned/manned vehicle or a soldier, while waypoint navigation allows a vehicle to use the co-ordinates (as defined by an operator or learnt by the system) to reach its desired destination.
+In both cases an unmanned vehicle uses GPS, radar, visual or electromagnetic signatures or radio links to follow the lead vehicle or defined/learnt path.